8/8/2024

 speaker

 Thank you, Ahmed.
-Turning to slide 18 and in conclusion, I want to emphasize the key takeaway from this quarter's results.
-First, our -to-date performance demonstrates our ability to deliver profitable growth.
-Importantly, we are on track to deliver 12% gross margin and positive full-year adjusted EBITDA in fiscal year 24.
-Second, we have started to see the benefits of our U.S. domestic content strategy that we put in motion well before the IRA was enacted.
-We are seeing a strong customer interest which is converted to initial orders.
+Turning to slide 18 and in conclusion.
+I want to emphasize the key takeaways from this quarter's results.
+First, our year-to-date performance demonstrates our ability to deliver profitable growth.
+Importantly, we are on track to deliver 12 percent growth margins and positive full-year adjusted EBITDA in fiscal year 24.
+Second, we have started to see the benefits of our U.S. domestic content strategy. were put in motion well before the IRA was enacted.
+We're seeing a strong customer interest, which is converted to initial orders.
 Third, we have ample liquidity to support our growth plan.
-We successfully amended and up-sized our credit facility, which now puts our liquidity at more than $1 billion.
-And fourth, the outlook for utility scale storage is very robust, and we are well positioned to capitalize on this growing market global.
-As evidenced by the strong growth of our pipeline and our backlog.
-With that, I would like to open up the call
+We successfully amended and upsized our credit facility, which now puts our liquidity at more than a billion dollars.
+And fourth, the outlook for utility-scale storage is very robust.
+And we are well positioned to capitalize on this growing market global, as evidenced by the strong growth of our pipeline and our backlog.
+With that, I would like to open up the call for questions.

 speaker